Lenty/SLiCAP_python/docs/_build/html/_sources/userguide/instruction.rst.txt

 Signal source
 -------------

 Any independent current source or independent voltage source in the circuit can be selected as signal source.
 A source can be defined with the method: **SLiCAPinstruction.instruction.setSource(*args)**.
-The argument of the function should be the name (identifier) of an inpependent source in the circuit.
+The argument of the function should be the name (identifier) of an inpependent source in the circuit, or a list with the names of two sources.
 A list of available independent sources is returned by the method: **SLiCAPinstruction.instruction.indepVars()**.

+For the analysis of balanced circuits, SLiCAP supports the definition of dual sources.

 .. code-block:: python